haricharnbytes/ml_resources/README.md

-📚 Machine Learning, Deep Learning & Generative AI Resources 📌 Contents
+Machine Learning, Deep Learning & Generative AI Resources Contents

-📖 Books
+-> Books

-📝 Articles & Blogs
+-> Articles and Blogs

-📄 Research Papers & PDFs
+-> Research Papers and PDFs

-🧠 Cheat Sheets & Notes
+-> Cheat Sheets and Notes

-🎓 Courses & Tutorials
+-> Courses and Tutorials

-🛠 Tools & Frameworks
+-> Tools and Frameworks

-🚀 Generative AI Resources
+-> Generative AI Resources

-🔬 Practice & Projects
+-> Practice and Projects

-🤝 Contributing
+Contributing

-Contributions are welcome and appreciated! 🎉
-If you’d like to improve this repository, please follow these guidelines:
+Contributions are welcome and appreciated.
+If you would like to improve this repository, please follow the guidelines below:

-Fork the repository
+-> Fork the repository

-Create a new branch for your changes
+-> Create a new branch for your changes

-Add resources under the appropriate category
+-> Add resources under the appropriate category

-Ensure quality: resources should be accurate, relevant, and up to date
+-> Ensure quality — resources should be accurate, relevant, and up to date

-Provide proper references/links where applicable
+-> Provide proper references or links where applicable

-Submit a pull request with a clear description of your changes
+-> Submit a pull request with a clear and concise description of your changes

 Contribution Criteria

-All submitted resources should be:
+-> All submitted resources should meet the following standards:

-High quality and educational
+-> High quality and educational value

-Relevant to Machine Learning, Deep Learning, or Generative AI
+-> Relevant to Machine Learning, Deep Learning, or Generative AI

-Well-organized and clearly titled
+-> Well organized and clearly titled

-Thank you for helping make this resource better for the community! 🚀
+Thank you for helping improve this repository and supporting the learning community.